Kingston, Ontario Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Kingston, Ontario students.

 SchoolTutoring Academy’s tutoring programs for Kingston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Kingston District Curriculum Used in Our In-Home Tutoring Programs

 The Ontario Curriculum is used in the public schools of Kingston; this is the framework that organizes the subject areas into measurable skills and knowledge.
 The curriculum describes the range of topics that should be covered for a student to achieve proficiency in the subject area.
 Beyond the basic knowledge of a subject, students will also develop a range of higher order thinking skills like reasoning, computation, analysis and evaluation.
 The curriculum provides the standards of learning that students in Kingston, and throughout the province, will need to gain in order to be prepared for their future pursuits.
 The result is students that exit their K-12 education with a host of skills and in-depth knowledge that allows them to achieve their highest possible potential.

 We currently cover the following Kingston-area school districts: Limestone District School Board and Algonquin and Lakeshore Catholic District School Board.

 Educating Our Parents: Understanding the Kingston District Curriculum